Is New Orleans Expensive to Visit? 2021 Attraction Prices & Info

-Seeing the city by carriage is more affordable than ever when using New Orleans carriage ride coupons
+Seeing the city by carriage is more affordable than ever with carriage rides

 If you are looking for a more romantic way to see the city, carriage rides are a great option to slow things down and really take in the culture of New Orleans.
 Once you get on your carriage, you can simply sit back and relax while you take in the city’s landmarks with a guided tour from your driver.
 NOLA carriage tours take place in a variety of locations, but the French Quarter is the most popular.

 Most rides last about an hour, so you will have plenty of time the rest of the day for other activities nearby.
 You can even get your own private carriage if you are willing to pay just slightly more for your ride!
 There are even great deals on horse-drawn carriage rides in NOLA.